GunaSuryaKumar/FinEx-project/README.md

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
+Just joking I havent, feel free to use it as I instructed

 # Contact
 For questions or feedback, please open an issue on the GitHub repository or contact kgunakatakam614@gmail.com.